First-Maps/first-maps/README.md

 ## Project description

-First Maps is an interactive resource for indigenous community members and the general public to establish and strengthen connections in the spheres of culture, art and tourism.
+First Maps is an interactive resource for indigenous community members and the general public to establish and strengthen connections in the spheres of culture, art and tourism

 ## Links to planning tools